 You know how I geek out over psychology just as much as I do safety.
 One of the most interesting topics I found during my studies was the adult learning principles of operant and conditioned learning.
-I immediately related them to how they can be used to improve safe work behaviors.
+So, I immediately related them to how they can be used to improve safe work behaviors.

-I’m not talking directly about the different ways adults learn, but more about the psychology of learning – what studies have shown works best.
+I’m not talking directly about the different ways adults learn.
+But more about the psychology of learning – what studies have shown works best.

 CREATING SAFETY HABITS IS SIMILAR TO CONDITIONED LEARNING